Leeds youngster Darko Gyabi to remain England youth captain for important qualification double-header

-Leeds United youngster given major England responsibility as coach says teenager has ‘stepped up’
+Leeds United youngster given major England responsibility as coach says teen has ‘stepped up’

 Leeds United pair Sonny Perkins and Darko Gyabi helped England's Under-19s to a 1-0 win over Hungary in UEFA Under-19 European Championships qualifying on Wednesday evening, the latter skippering the Young Lions